VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 #### Navigation

-Unfortunately we don't have a direct way to asign a keymap in Netrw.
+Unfortunately we don't have a direct way to assign a keymap in Netrw.
 We can still have them but it does requires a few steps.

 Netrw is a plugin that defines its own filetype, so we are going to use that to our advantage.
 What we are going to do is place our keymaps inside a function and create an `autocommand` that calls it everytime vim opens a filetype `netrw`.